syntest-framework/syntest-framework/libraries/search-javascript/README.md

 ### Overview

-The common core contains the common interfaces for the code control-flow representation, test case structure, genes, and the implementation for the meta-heuristic search algorithms.
+The framework contains the common interfaces for the code control-flow representation, test case structure, genes, and the implementation for the meta-heuristic search algorithms.

 ## Installation